Benefits delivery option

 - Starting in 2014, businesses have the option to choose a qualified health plan (QHP) to offer to their workforce (employer choice).

-- Beginning in 2015, an employer can choose the level of coverage to offer their workforce, and employees will be able to select from multiple QHPs (employee choice).
+- Beginning in 2015 or 2016 (depending on the state), an employer can choose the level of coverage to offer their workforce, and employees will be able to select from multiple QHPs (employee choice).

 - QHPs will include essential health benefits and will meet actuarial value level requirements.